TassianaMilka/Course/itschoollaposta/Cobol/README.md

 Where did you do it?

-It was held on the website of the Dio;
+It was held on the website of the ITSCHOOL;

 When did it happen?